anharrington/handsonpython/rstP/dynamic.rst

 .. literalinclude:: ../examples/www/hellohtml.cgi

 There are two noteworthy changes.
 The *first* print function now declares the rest of the output will be *html*.
-This is the standard line you will be using for your CGI programs.
+This is a standard boilerplate line you will be using for your CGI programs.
 The remaining print function has the markup for an html page.
 Note that the enclosing triple quotes work for a multi line string.
-Other than as a simple illustration, this CGI script has no utility: Just putting the contents of the last print function in a file for a static web page ``hello.html`` is much simpler.
+Other than as a simple illustration, this CGI script has no utility: Just putting the contents of the last print function in a file for a static web page ``hello.html`` would be much simpler.

 .. rubric:: now.cgi